Are you attempting the All India Bar Exam this year?

 Practice in tackling an open book (bare acts only) exam

 Attempting such an exam is very different from a memory-based exam.
-For one, the types of questions asked become very different.
+For one, the types of questions asked to become very different.
 Many of us have not attempted an exam with the help of our bare acts.
-On the face of it, it looks like an open book exam is easier, but in reality it is a different ball-game altogether.
+On the face of it, it looks like an open book exam is easier, but in reality, it is a different ball-game altogether.
 In fact, many students become lax and do not prepare at all, which actually backfires in the examination hall, as they struggle to find answers to the questions in limited time.
 It is even more difficult now because the BCI will be testing both your memory and interpretation of bare acts provisions.

 Creation of an exam-specific strategy

 Apart from attempting mocks, you need to prepare a strategy specifically for the AIBE.
 Here are a few tips on what that strategy should address:

 - What material should one carry in the exam hall?

 - How much time must be given to a particular question?